Growth Metrics

 Flowers Foods (FLO) Long-Term Debt Repayments (2016 - 2026)

-Flowers Foods (FLO) has disclosed Long-Term Debt Repayments for 18 consecutive years, with $65.0 million as the latest value for Q1 2026.
+Flowers Foods has reported Long-Term Debt Repayments over the past 18 years, most recently at $65.0 million for Q1 2026.

 • Quarterly Long-Term Debt Repayments fell 9.47% to $65.0 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $266.3 million through Jan 2026, down 24.24% year-over-year, with the annual reading at $266.3 million for FY2026, 24.24% down from the prior year.